JaquJaqu/sequence_tagging/README.md

 ## Run an Existing Model

-To run pre-computed models, you need to download the model and the embeddings.
+To run pre-computed models, you need to install the [required python packages](#requirements) and you need to download the model and the embeddings.
 This can be done automatically with a python script as described [here](#automatic-download).
 However, the models and the embeddings can also be downloaded manually as described [here](#manual-download).

 Here, we will fully describe, how to apply the best performing GermEval model to a new file.